Quantum Approaches to Consciousness

 Super-Quantum Correlations

 Quantum entanglement implies correlations exceeding standard classical correlations (by violating Bell-type inequalitites) but obeying the so-called Tsirelson bound.
 However, this bound does not exhaust the range by which Bell-type correlations can be violated in principle.
-Popescu and Rohrlich (1994) found such correlations for particular quantum measurements, and the study of such super-quantum correlations has become a vivid field of contemporary research, as the review by Popescu (2014) shows.
+Popescu and Rohrlich (1994) found such correlations for particular simple models of quantum measurements, and the study of such super-quantum correlations has become a vivid field of contemporary research, as an early review by Popescu (2014) already shows.

 5. Mind and Matter as Dual Aspects